LTT 9779 b: Characteristics

 LTT 9779 b is one of the few known planets in the Neptunian desert.
-It is highly reflective, with an albedo of 0.73±0.11.
+It is highly reflective, with a geometric albedo of 0.73±0.11 (reflects 73% of light +/- 11%).
 This makes it the most reflective exoplanet discovered so far.
 It completes an orbit around LTT 9779 in less than a day, making temperatures on the day side soar to over 2,000 degrees Celsius.
 Global climate models of the planet indicate it has a very metal-rich atmosphere, with clouds made of silicate likely being present.

 Being in the Neptunian desert, LTT 9779 b is a very rare class of planet, with few like it being known.
 It is estimated that only 1 in 200 Sun-like stars possess a planet with an orbital period of less than a day, and most of those are Hot Jupiters or rocky planets, with ultra-hot Neptune planets being rare.
 Because of this, LTT 9779 b has been extensively studied by many space telescopes including Hubble and James Webb (JWST).

 A study using JWST NIRISS found highly reflective white clouds on the western dayside of LTT 9779b.
 The researchers suggest an eastwards equatorial jet, leading to a colder western dayside, allowing the formation of silicate clouds.
 These clouds can be best described as composed of MgSiO_{3} (enstatite) and Mg_{2}SiO_{4} (forsterite).
 The study also detected water vapor in the atmosphere in the form of a dip at 1.4 μm.
 The dayside temperature was measured to be 2260±40 K and the nightside temperature was measured to be <1,330 K. However, a pure cloudy atmosphere is inconsistent with the results of a 2025 study, which indicates that some mixing processes might have affected the atmospheric composition of LTT 9779 b.

 Another study in 2025 confirms the planet has a metal-rich atmosphere and also suggest it likely has silicate (MgSiO_{3}) clouds.